 If you go to Little Cayman (and you should) to dive the Bloody Bay Wall the ride there is about 45 minutes or so.

-There are about 40 Cayman Brac scuba dive sites to explore on Cayman Brac (not counting those on Little Cayman).
+There are about 40 dive sites to explore on Cayman Brac (not counting those on Little Cayman).
 Diving is the main attraction here and it is easy to keep busy checking all the sites out.
 While I didn't do any shore diving is also possible on Cayman Brac.

 Cayman Brac diving is a combination of reefs, walls and wrecks.
 Most 2 tank dive trips do a wall dive first, followed by a shallower dive on the reef.
-One of the most famous sites for Cayman Brac diving is actually a wreck dive, the 330 foot Captain Keith Tibbetts (you can read about it on my Cayman Brac Scuba dive site page.)
+One of the most famous sites for Cayman Brac diving is actually a wreck dive, the 330 foot Captain Keith Tibbetts.

 Cayman Brac diving differs from Little Cayman as diving at Little Cayman is mostly wall diving at the infamous Bloody Bay Wall.
 I absolutely loved diving this wall.
 Truth be told, I thought it was the best diving we did all week.

 Not that the Cayman Brac diving was bad (far from it), but this wall was spectacular.
-When we go back to the Cayman Islands it will be to Little Cayman so we can spend more time on that wall.
+When we go back to the Caymans it will be to Little Cayman so we can spend more time on that wall.
+(We have a Little Cayman dive trip review from one of our readers here).

 Visibility is typically very good, in the 100+ foot range.
 Unfortunately when we were there, the seas were fairly rough in the beginning of the week and visibility was probably closer to 60-70 feet.
 When things calmed down, visibility improved to about 100 feet.